TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design: Experiment

-In the terrestrial mode, like Lai et al. \cite{lai2025trofybot}, we keep the pitch angle $\theta_T$ constant at $0^\circ$ and track an 8-shaped trajectory in order to maximize the energy utilization.
-As shown in Fig.~\ref{rmse}(b), the maximum speed and acceleration reached $3 m/s$ and $2.5 m/s^2$, respectively, with a trajectory tracking RMSE of $0.074m$.
-To compare the stability in the terrestrial mode, we measure the pitch angle from a part of the trajectory, indicated by the green dashed rectangle in the Fig.~\ref{rmse}(b).
-We plot our result with the result from Zhang et al. \cite{zhang2023model} and Lai et al. \cite{lai2025trofybot} in Fig.~\ref{pitch}(a).
-The pitch angle fluctuation of our robot is within small range from $-4.41^\circ$ to $2.51^\circ$, compared to $-2.2^\circ$ to $9.9^\circ$ for Lai's experiment and a much wider $-12.6^\circ$ to $62.3^\circ$ for the Zhang's experiment.
-This result demonstrates that the designed CoG shift, coupled with precise thrust control of our propulsion unit, enables a more stable attitude control during high-speed terrestrial travel.
+\textbf{Ground-contact mode.} In the ground-contact mode, similar to Lai et al. \cite{lai2025trofybot}, we keep the pitch angle $\theta_T$ constant at $0^\circ$ and track an 8-shaped trajectory in order to maximize the energy utilization.
+As shown in Fig.~\ref{rmse}(b), the maximum speed and acceleration reached \qty{3}{m/s} and \qty{2.5}{m/s^2}, respectively, with a trajectory tracking RMSE of \qty{0.074}{m}.
+To compare the stability, we measure the pitch angle from a part of the trajectory, indicated by the green dashed rectangle in Fig.~\ref{rmse}(b).
+We plot our results with the results from Zhang et al. \cite{zhang2023model} and Lai et al. \cite{lai2025trofybot} in Fig.~\ref{pitch}(a).
+The pitch angle fluctuation of our robot is within a small range from $-4.41^\circ$ to $2.51^\circ$, compared to $-2.2^\circ$ to $9.9^\circ$ for Lai's experiment and a much wider $-12.6^\circ$ to $62.3^\circ$ for Zhang's experiment.
+This result demonstrates that the designed CoG shift, coupled with precise thrust control of our propulsion system, enables a more stable attitude control during high-speed ground travel.

-Due to a $90^\circ$ rotation around the $y_t$ axis when transitioning from flight to terrestrial mode, the robot's ground clearance is significantly reduced from $11\text{ cm}$ to just $2\text{ cm}$.
+To maximize ground-contact mode efficiency, the robot rotated $90^\circ$ about the $y_t$ axis, reducing ground clearance from \qty{11}{cm} to just \qty{2}{cm}.
 The control performance of our propulsion system enables robot to be manipulated at any pitch angle during ground rolling, allowing it to overcome obstacles.
-We design an experiment to verify that the robot has good passability.
-In Fig.~\ref{outofwater}(c), we can see that by controlling $\theta_T$ to improve ground clearance, the robot successfully crosses a ground obstacle with a height of $9 cm$.
+In Fig.~\ref{rmse}(c), we can see that by controlling $\theta_T$ to improve ground clearance, the robot successfully crosses a ground obstacle with a height of \qty{9}{cm}.